gengwg/redisconf2017/README.md

-# redisconf2017
+# RedisConf 2017

-Notes from redisconf 2017.
+Notes from RedisConf 2017.
 May 30–June 1, 2017
 Marriott Marquis, San Francisco